Castell de Montsoriu is the greatest Gothic castle in Catalonia. At least that’s what our guide said.

 Know Before You Go to Castell de Montsoriu:

-- Access to Castell de Montsoriu is by tour only.
+- Access to the castle is by tour only.
 Tours are held on Saturday and Sunday and advance registration is required.
 Group tours may be organized on other days with advanced notice.
 Adult admission costs 5€.

 - Tours to Celler Serrat de Montsoriu are available every Sunday morning (except during the grape harvest) at 11:00 am for groups of 5+.
 The cost is €12/person.
-Wine may also be purchased on site.
+You can buy wine there.